 § 17.20 Seeking an Award of Counsel Fees

 In the event a party is found to be in contempt of a court order, he or she may be ordered to pay the reasonable counsel fees of the other party.
 Conn.
 Gen. Stat. § 46b-87.
 The fees must be directly related to the contempt motion and not other matters before the court.
 Malpeso v.
 Malpeso, 165 Conn.
 App.
 151 (2016).
+The court must set forth the evidence supporting the amount of fees awarded which pertains to the contempt; failure to do so will result in the award being overturned.
+Y.H. v.
+J.B., 234 Conn.
+App.
+793 (2024).
 The touchstone is that the fees must be reasonable and the mere fact that they may be higher than those awarded in any similar action is not a sufficient basis for denying an award of counsel fees.
 Rostad v.
 Hirsch, 148 Conn.
 App.
 441 (2014).
 In addition, if a contempt is not found, the prevailing party may seek counsel fees from the moving party.
 Conn.
 Gen. Stat. § 46b-87.
 Such an award of counsel fees is punitive and not compensatory, allowing the court to consider the behavior of the parties in making its award.
 Medvey v.
 Medvey, 98 Conn.
 App.
 278 (2006).

 However, the party seeking counsel fees must come to the court with clean hands.
 Eldridge v.
 Eldridge, 244 Conn.
 523 (1998).
 A party whose actions contributed to the contempt is not before the court with clean hands and would not be entitled to a receiving of significant counsel fees.
 Eldridge, 244 Conn. at 537–538.